darnrain/Lemon_Drop_Hi-Res/README.md

 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>

 What justifies this QuadDAC as the worlds best, it offers stereo.
 I know your saying, we already have stereo.
-I'm saying (smiling), no you don't.<br>
+I'm saying, no you don't.<br>

 "For every action there is an equal and opposite reaction."<br>
 — Sir Isaac Newton<br>